The 5 Practices of Exemplary Leaders

 Leadership development frameworks are a dime a dozen.
 However, one model has stood its ground as a timeless tool for emerging leaders today.
 The Leadership Challenge, authored by Kouzes and Posner in 2007, is used in many corporate training programs today.
 This popular leadership training model identifies 5 practices of exemplary leadership and is grounded in decades of research and includes data from millions of leaders.
-The authors have identified five characteristics of exemplary leaders including:
+The authors have identified five practices of exemplary leaders including:

 - Model the way